owncloud/QA/Desktop/OAuth2_support.md

 #### Multi-account support

-Some considerations have to be taken into account to solve the issue of the desktop client not being able to open independent and clean WebViews (as the mobile clients use) https://github.com/owncloud/client/issues/5895: this means server supporting ways to wrap nicely the workflow.
+Some considerations have to be taken into account to solve the issue of the desktop client not being able to open independent and clean WebViews (as the mobile clients use) https://github.com/owncloud/client/issues/5895: this means server supporting ways to wrap the workflow nicely.

 **Creating** a new account in the client in a server with a current valid and different session in the browser: **is currently not supported**.
-This would require to input the username beforehand on the client's end to use it for the first `authorize` call.
+This would require input of the username beforehand on the client's end to use it for the first `authorize` call.

-- Specify the user name in the `authorize` call: https://github.com/owncloud/oauth2/issues/48 - This allows to request a specific user to login in the browser, if a different session is open, it offers the switch.
+- Specify the user name in the `authorize` call: https://github.com/owncloud/oauth2/issues/48 - This allows requesting a specific user to login in to the browser.
+If a different session is open, it offers the switch.
 - :warning: Do the logins in an ordered fashion.

 | TestID | Test Case | Steps | Expected Result | Result | Related Comment |